 Each has its own unique set of programming features.
 Some control a few days of the week, while others control many times of the day and many days of the week.
 The thermostats of today have digital readout screens and many buttons to easily program the thermostat for your individual settings.

 Thermostats are wired to the furnace and air conditioner units in order to turn these units on and off automatically.
-Between the thermostat and the units is a low voltage set of wires that are connected to the thermostat control terminals and the terminal screws mounted within the furnace and air conditioners control terminal strip.These strips of terminals have markings on the to signify the heating connection, the cooling connection, the fan connection and heat pump connection, if you have one.There is also a terminal that supplies the power to run each of these functions. he older dial type thermostat wiring chart is easy enough to understand, and now you can see how easy the newer style is as well.
+Between the thermostat and the units is a low voltage set of wires that are connected to the thermostat control terminals and the terminal screws mounted within the furnace and air conditioners control terminal strip.These strips of terminals have markings on the to signify the heating connection, the cooling connection, the fan connection and heat pump connection if you have one.There is also a terminal that supplies the power to run each of these functions. the older dial type thermostat wiring chart is easy enough to understand, and now you can see how easy the newer style is as well.

 Alright, so you've decided to upgrade to a programmable thermostat from your antique rotary dial thermostat, but which wire hooks to what terminal and how in the world do you know what the terminal lettering means.
 Actually, connecting a set of thermostat wires is fairly easy if you know what the terminal letters stand for and what they control.

-Some people feel overwhelmed at the sight of terminal wiring connections, but that is only because they don't take the time to learn what each of the connections do and which color wires control them.
+Some people feel overwhelmed at the sight of terminal wiring connections, but that is only because they don't take the time to learn what each of the connections does and which color wires control them.
 Hopefully, with the aid of this simple chart, you will be able to make these connections with ease and understand how and why they work.

 The G terminal controls the fan relay and is responsible for turning the blower fan on and off automatically or manually via the thermostat.